-The criminal appeal No. 100 of 2018 between Charles Otieno Awinda and the republic appeared before Court of Appeal Judge Justice T.W.
+The criminal appeal No. 100 of 2018 between republic versus Charles Otieno Awinda appeared before High Court Judge Justice T.W.
 Cherere.

-The appeal is against the conviction and sentence of the appellant-Charles Otieno Awinda.
-The appellant had been convicted on April 6, 2017 (in Criminal case S.O 10 of 2016) at a Chief Magistrate’s court by senior resident magistrate Hon W. K. Onkunya.
+The appeal had been lodged at the appellate court by the convict Charles Otieno Awinda challenging his conviction and sentence.
+The appellant had been convicted on April 6, 2017 (in Criminal case S.O 10 of 2016) at a Chief Magistrate’s court by Senior Resident Magistrate Hon W. K. Onkunya.

 The appellant had been sentenced on a defilement charge contrary to section 8 (1) as read with Section 8(3) of the Sexual Offences Act.
 Section 8(1) defines defilement as an act whereby a person causes penetration with a child whereas Section 8 (3) states that defilement with a child between 12 to 15 years is an offence that attracts a jail term of not less than 20 years.